charmbracelet/mods/README.md

 ## Saving conversations

 All conversations are automatically saved, and can be identified by their latest prompt.

 A saved conversation has a SHA1 identifier and a title, similar to how Git works.

-Unlike Git, conversations can be updated, keeping their id but having a different title.
+Unlike Git, conversations can be updated, keeping their SHA1, but changing their title.

-Check the [examples document](./Examples.md) for usage examples.
+Check the [features document](./features.md) for more details.

 ## Settings

+`--settings`

 Mods lets you tune your query with a variety of settings.
-You can configure Mods with `mods -s` or pass the settings as environment variables and flags.
+You can configure Mods with `mods --settings` or pass the settings as environment variables and flags.

 #### Model